How To Clean A Variable Valve Timing Solenoid (Solved!)

 Then, you will find a bolt holding the solenoid in place.
 Usually, the size of the bold holding the VVT solenoid is 10mm.
 However, the size might vary depending on your car’s make and model.

 Grab the appropriate socket and remove the bolt.
 Then, loosen the solenoid by turning it left and right and then pull it out.
-The VVT solenoid might be a little bit hard to be removed because of a rubber seal that is preventing oil to leak out.
+The VVT solenoid might be a little bit hard to remove because of a rubber seal that prevents oil from leaking out.

 4. Spray it down with mass airflow sensor cleaner